Chintzy-genusdavallia252/degen-emperor-terminal/README.md

 ---

+## ❌ Why most traders lose

+- They hesitate
+- They enter too late
+- They don’t know where to exit
+- They overtrade

-## Who is this for?
+## ✅ What this terminal does

-- Crypto traders
+- Gives exact entries
+- Defines risk (SL)
+- Plans exits (TPs)
-- Scalpers
+- Executes trades

-- Smart money traders
-- Multi-asset execution users
-- Traders who want structure instead of random discretionary entries
+No guessing.
+No emotions.

 ---